 “Studies have proven that people who have written in their own traumatic experiences show statistically significant improvements in a variety of measures of physical health, reductions in visits to doctors, and improved immune system operation,” compose Stuckey and Nobel.

 A randomized trial that entailed individuals undergoing HIV treatment revealed that expressive writing helped participants to improve their immune system.
-That is why creatives who are conscious about their health write for us.

 Although it’s unclear why individuals who wrote about their adventures on a regular basis exhibited an increased CD4+ lymphocyte count.

 CD4+ lymphocytes are crucial to the performance of the immune system, and they’re among the chief targets of this immunodeficiency virus.